-Indiongco, a neophyte city councilor and former president of the Councilmen’s League of Angeles City (CLAC), said the two proposed ordinances will greatly help in the administration’s fight to curb the illegal drug problem in the city.
+Indiongco, a neophyte city councilor and former president of the Councilmen’s League of Angeles City (CLAC), said the two proposed ordinances will greatly help in the administration’s fight to curve the illegal drug problem in the city.

 “Public office is a public trust, thus public officers must at all times be accountable to the people they serve.
-It is in the best interest of the government to assure a drug-free workplace because the drug abuse problem can have a significant effect on the government, like reduction in productivity, poor decision making, client relationship mishap and physically dangerous situations,” she said.
+It is in the best interest of the government to assure a drug-free workplace because the drug abuse problem can have a significant effect on government, like reduction in productivity, poor decision making, client relationship mishap, and physically dangerous situations,” she said.

-“Let us lead by example, even we elected officials will not be spared from this random drug testing,” she said.
+“Let us lead by example, even if we elected officials will not be spared from this random drug testing,” she said.

 The councilor added that her other proposed ordinance, which is the creation of the Angeles City Dangerous Drug Administrative Board (ACDDAB), will greatly help monitor complaints from the public and take necessary action.